 Mrs. Chagwiza is one of our wonderful volunteers from Matiza village.
 She is a role model in her community and is dedicated to seeing every family in her village healthy and strong.

-Loveness and her two sons, Tapiwa and Victor (above) struggled with poor health and hunger.
-Sometimes, when food was scarce, Loveness and her boys had to resort to searching for edible plants and fruits in the forest.
-But everything is changing.
-Loveness has a renewed sense of hope and power over her circumstances.
+When food was scarce, Loveness and her boys sometimes had to resort to searching for edible plants and fruits in the forest.
+But now Loveness has a renewed sense of hope and power over her circumstances.